coston/movies-app/README.md

 ### Feedback

-- I leveraged a lot of the practices promoted in the current Next.js docs.
+- My goal was to push a complete demo of streamlined work with completed requirements, tests, and good ci/cd workflows.
 - I'm pleased with the speed using a mix of SSR and CSR.
 - A follow-up feature may be to improve how I handle total count of search results.
 This is currently page results, as movie count is not part of GET /movies.
 I would go back to product to clarify this requirement.
 If needed, I would update GET /movies with the count rather than using another request.